 Our vision is to be a national model of an educational and holistic approach to breaking the cycles of homelessness, poverty and domestic violence.

-Our mission is to transform lives for homeless families with children of North Metro Atlanta through a community-based, transitional housing program that promotes self-sufficiency.
+Our mission is to transform lives for homeless families with children of metro-Atlanta through a community-based, transitional housing program that promotes self-sufficiency.

 - Respect for the Dignity of Others